jpvillaisaza/reverse/reverse.md

 We can move forward and use things like the functor laws and parametricity to improve our programs.
 We won't be using reverse, but it's a good example.

+he actually shows an example of calculating a function with mathematics and says that “the best way to improve a program's performance is to use a better algorithm.”